 Privatization is the transfer of the control and ownership of businesses from the public sector to the private sector.
 It means a decline in the role of the government as the property rights shaft from public to private.

 The public sector enterprises had been experiencing challenges, since planning, such as low efficiency, low profitability, growing losses, political interference, lack of autonomy, labour issues, etc. Therefore, to address this situation government introduced privatisation in the economy.

 Globalization can be defined as the integration of the national economy with the world economy.
-It enables a free flow of information, technology, goods and services, capital investments and even people across different countries.
-It brings the trade, investments and markets from various countries under one umbrella.
+It enables a free flow of information, technology, goods and services, capital investments, and even people across different countries.
+It brings the trade, investments, and markets from various countries under one umbrella.
 It promotes a more lucid economy.
-Globalisation is also divided into three types.
+Globalization is also divided into three types.

 To open the domestic markets for the steady flow of foreign manufactured goods, India reduced customs duties on imports.

-The amount of foreign capital in a country is a good indicator of growth and globalisation of an economy.
+The amount of foreign capital in a country is a good indicator of the growth and globalization of an economy.

 Foreign Exchange Regulation Act (FERA) was liberalized in 1993 and later the Foreign Exchange Management Act (FEMA) 1999 was passed to start transactions in foreign currency.

 1. Increase in GDP Growth-

 The Indian economy has surely become vibrant after the LPG reforms.
 The overall growth of the economy has trended up as indicated by GDP growth.
 Post LPG policies, the growth of GDP shot up to as high as 8 percent per annum.

 LPG policies have worked as a great stimulant to industrial production in the Indian economy.
 IT industries in India have reached the global level because of these LPG reforms.